 Top 8 Most Famous and Popular Spanish Candies

-If your soul (and taste buds) are searching for Spanish sweets, don’t waste another second.
-I’ve uncovered the most famous and popular Spanish candies that should find their way into your kitchen cabinet.
+If your soul (and taste buds) are searching for Spanish snacks and candies, don’t waste another second.
+I’ve uncovered the most famous and popular candies in Spain that should find their way into your kitchen cabinet.

 ¡Echemos un vistazo a estos deliciosos dulces!

 Huesitos is a Spanish candy bar that’s been around since 1975.
 Created by Chocolate Valor, this Spanish choco staple is as popular in Spain as Hershey’s is famous in America.